standardnotes/syncing-server-js/README.md

 ### Updating to latest version

-In order to update to the latest version of our software please first stop the server and then type:
+In order to update to the latest version of our software type:

 ```
 ./server.sh update